andriel300/Etche-a-Sketch/README.md

-# Etche-a-Sketch
+# Etche-a-Sketch Project

-The code is an implementation of an Etch-a-Sketch game where a user can draw on a grid of squares using the mouse.
-The grid size is adjustable using a slider, and the squares change color based on the user's interaction with the mouse.
-The user can select a color using a color picker or enable a rainbow mode where the colors change randomly.
-There is also an eraser button to clear the grid.
+This is a browser-based Etch-a-Sketch project where the user can draw on a grid with a color picker or a rainbow pen.
+The project is implemented using JavaScript and DOM manipulation techniques.

-The code uses event listeners to detect mouse events such as clicks and mouse movement on the grid squares.
-When a user interacts with a square, the square's color changes based on the user's input.
-The rainbow mode generates a random color each time the user clicks on a square.
+## Difficulty

+The project was of moderate to higher difficulty.
+It required knowledge of JavaScript event listeners and DOM manipulation.
+The key challenge was to handle mouse movements to paint on the grid, especially when using the rainbow pen, which required listening to mouse events such as `mousedown`, `mouseup`, and `mouseenter`.

+## Lessons learned about Event Listener and DOM Manipulation Skills

+I learned the following skills while working on this project:

+- Using `querySelector` and `getElementById` to get DOM elements.
+- Adding event listeners to DOM elements using `addEventListener`.
+- Using template literals and ternary operator to set the size of the grid.
+- Using `createElement` to create new DOM elements.
+- Changing CSS styles of DOM elements using style.
+- Listening to mouse events such as `mousedown`, `mouseup`, and `mouseenter`.
+- Removing event listeners using `removeEventListener`.